 • Improve the readability of your monitors, making troubleshooting and future revisions easier.

-The examples tips included in this post can help you make the best XPath optimizations and avoid unnecessary toil in your monitor scripts.
+The examples and tips included in this post can help you make the best XPath optimizations and avoid unnecessary toil in your monitor scripts.

 Why create your own XPath selectors?